-Within three days of returning to school, a student who is absent for more than two consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
+Within 3 days of returning to school, a student who is absent for more 2 consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
 Otherwise, the absence may be considered unexcused and in violation of compulsory attendance laws.